Semester begins: May 4, 2020

 Growth Mindset – A fixed mindset clings to notions of innate ability and capacity, or lack thereof.
 By contrast, a growth mindset engenders the learning and progress born when persevering through challenge and failure.
 We are not completed works of varying perfection or imperfection, but products of ongoing experiential and reflective states of being.
 As such, our best days are inherently ahead of us.

 High Expectations – We are here to serve students.
 But more importantly, we are here to serve the patients whom our students will serve.
 Without high expectations, we risk compromising the education of our students, and thus ultimately the care of their patients.
-RMUoHP PA holds the standard high.
+The RMUoHP PA program holds the standards high.
 The patient deserves nothing but our best.

-Think About the Patient – The medical world is remarkably complex.
-So many dynamics, so many considerations.
+Think About the Patient – The medical world is remarkably complex: so many dynamics, so many considerations.
 Unfortunately, in the midst of the chaos, thinking about and doing what’s best for the patient can slip to the back burner.
-At RMUoHP PA, we keep the patient front and center.
+In the RMUoHP PA program, we keep the patient front and center.
 The patient comes first, always.

 RMUoHP PA Program Outcomes

 Upon completion of the RMUoHP Physician Assistant (PA) Program, graduates will:

 Demonstrate knowledge of biomedical and clinical sciences and the ability to integrate and apply this knowledge to the care of patients.